nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_Of_Medicinal_Products.md

 #### COA / COC Review

-* The finished product CoA and CoC are reviewed for accuracy and completeness for the following data:
+* Except for Parallel imported products, the finished product CoA and CoC are reviewed for accuracy and completeness for the following data:
   * Product Name
   * Product Strength
   * Lot Number